MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 - You must be an environment admin.
 - There must be an [execution policy](/powershell/module/microsoft.powershell.security/set-executionpolicy) set on your device to run PowerShell scripts.

+## Remarks

+After being restored, each flow will be in Disabled state and it must be manually re-enabled.

 ## Restore deleted flow

 1. Open PowerShell with elevated priviliges to begin.